Iskandar (Timurid dynasty): Death

 At Shah Rukh's command, Iskandar was later transferred to the care of Bayqara.
 In 1415, Iskandar persuaded his captor to launch his own rebellion against their uncle.
 However, this act of sedition proved one too many for Iskandar, who was captured by Qashqa'i nomads near Gandoman and handed over to Rustam, who had him executed in November of that year.

+After the death of Iskandar Sulṭān, several artists from his Shiraz kitabkhāna manuscript workshop were transferred to Herat, paving the way for Herat to become the undisputed center of Timurid manuscript creation until the end of the Timurid period in 1507.